orsdanilo/orsdanilo.github.io/_posts/2020-07-21-post-asr-wfst.md

 Weighted Finite State Transducers (WFSTs) are static graphs encoding the whole word-sequence search space.
 They contain many levels of information, going from the acoustic model to phones in context, to single phonemes, to words, and finally, words in sequence.

 A finite-state transducer is a finite automaton whose state transitions are labeled with both input and output symbols.
 Therefore, a path through the transducer encodes a mapping from an input to an output string.
-They provide a common and natural representation for major components of speech recognition systems, including Hidden Markov Models (HMMs), context-dependency models, pronunciation dictionaries, statistical grammars and word or phone lattices {% cite mohri2008speech %}.
+They provide a common and natural representation for major components of speech recognition systems, including Hidden Markov Models (HMMs), context-dependency models, pronunciation dictionaries, statistical grammars and word or phone lattices [[2]](#references).
 The decoder goes through the WFST creating a lattice, a graph structure that contains the most probable - or less costly - paths for a given utterance (a continuous piece of speech beginning and ending with a clear pause), taking into account both acoustic and language costs.

 A transducer $T=(\mathcal{A}, \mathcal{B}, \mathcal{Q}, I, F, E, \lambda, \rho)$ over a semiring $\mathbb{K}$ is characterized by: